Top 6 Vitamin-C Rich Foods

 Best Sources of Vitamin C

 1) Citrus Fruits: The most common source of Vitamin C is citrus fruits.
-It is said that one lime per day may be enough for one to get their required dose.
+It is said that one lime or orange per day may be enough for one to get their required dose.

 2) Bell Peppers: Whether you are baking an Italian casserole or tossing vegetables in an Asian stir-fry, make sure to add bell peppers for your Vitamin C kick.